ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: ShiftKD : Framework to Evaluate Knowledge Distillation to Distribution Shift

-In theory, we expect the student model can generalize to any test distribution that with unseen shifts.
-However, in practice, the trade-off between handling shifts and model capacity limits the student model.
-Motivated by this gap between theory and reality, the research question is: \emph{There are many existing methods designed for knowledge distillation, do they still work under distribution shift?}
+Theoretically, we expect the student model to generalize to any test distribution $P^{te}$ that may have unseen shifts.
+However, in practice, the trade-off between handling transformations and model capacity is complex and involves many practical tricks, which limits the student model.
+Motivated by this gap between theory and reality, the research question is: \textbf{There are many existing methods designed for knowledge distillation, do they still work under distribution shift?}

-To investigate the question, we propose a evaluation framework of KD against distribution shift.
-In the framework, \emph{we focus on the following settings}: (1) Offline distillation, which involves the transfer from a well-trained teacher model to a student.
-(2) The teacher's training data is not accessible and unmanipulated.
-For students, the extracted data are the same as their teachers and processed following our proposed benchmark.
-(3) Distribution shift arises.
-Training data for teachers comes from multiple source domains, and shifts in the test data are agnostic.
-Our goal is to investigate and evaluate the robustness of the KD process to distribution shifts, that is, the performance of student model.
-Even if the teacher is not robust, we still expect to distill a robust student through KD.
+To investigate this issue, this paper proposes a KD evaluation framework for distribution shifts.
+In the framework, the teacher model $T$ is trained on a dataset $D_{tr}$ with distribution shifts and then distilled to the student $S$.
+The goal of the framework is to investigate and evaluate the performance on test set $D_{te}$ of student $S$ against changes in the distribution, that is, the robustness of the KD process.
+Even if the teacher $T$ is not robust, we still want to extract a robust student $S$ by KD.